barnabasJ/ash_training/labs/13-ash-ai-vectorization.md

 ## Try on your own

-### TODO: use different try on your own ideas to extend this lab!

 - Add vectorization to user bios and search users by semantic similarity

-- Implement multiple vectorization strategies (`:after_action` vs `:ash_oban`)
-  and compare performance

-- Create a `regenerate_embeddings` action to re-vectorize all existing tweets

-- Add more sophisticated context retrieval (e.g., filter by date, user, or like count)

 - Combine vector search with traditional filters (e.g., semantic search within tweets from the last week)

-- Experiment with different embedding models (e.g., `text-embedding-3-large` for
-  higher quality)

-- Add a `relevance_score` to show how similar each context tweet is to the query

 - Implement a chat interface that uses RAG to answer questions about tweets